FGPartner/www/about.md

 **Master in Business Management from ESCP European Business School**

-Claire Garwacki is a recognized Swiss based headhunter, specialized in Corporate Finance.
+Claire Garwacki is a recognized Swiss based headhunter, specialized in corporate finance.
-Her focus is the upper management level for finance departments (country CFOs, regional finance directors, VPs Finance, accounting directors, Controlling managers and country controllers).
+Her focus is the upper management level for finance departments (country CFOs, regional finance directors, VPs Finance, accounting directors, controlling managers and country controllers).

-Claire was previously the Finance Director of a french fashion brand in the retail sector and a senior financial auditor for Ernst and Young Paris.
+Claire was previously the Finance Director of a French fashion brand in the retail sector and a senior financial auditor for Ernst and Young Paris.
-She joined the Recruiting Industry in 2011 when she realized - being a client and a candidate - the importance of being listened to, and understood by a peer.
+She joined the recruiting industry in 2011 when she realized - being a client and a candidate - the importance of being listened to, and understood by a peer.
 Claire started her recruiting career in 2011 with a renowned international firm and joined a few years later a very well